eliot-akira/ulisp-wasm/readme.md

 See [the Playground page](https://eliot-akira.github.io/ulisp-wasm/).

 Status: **Draft** - It can parse and evaluate a Lisp expression.
-The runtime on WASM has its own process thread with 64K of memory, and an async event loop to communicate and yield control to the host on every instruction.
+The runtime on WASM has its own process thread with 64K of memory, and an event loop to yield control to the host on every instruction.

 ## Changes